-- Someone told them to use a functional format to try to hide various red flags.
+- Someone told them to use a functional format to try to hide employment gaps and other various red flags.

 - The content doesn’t communicate their unique value proposition.

-- The content doesn’t generate chemistry by giving a feel for their personality.
+- The content lacks personal branding, so it doesn’t generate chemistry by giving a feel for their personality.

 All of the above mistakes can sabotage chances and reflect badly on these job seekers, because: